 Support form: Project support

 Participating researchers: Up to 6 other researchers may be invited to join the application.

 Grant period: 1-5 years

 Grant amount: Minimum 400 000 SEK per year, maximum 2 500 000 SEK per year

-Publication of grant award: No later than November 2020
+Publication of grant award: No later than the end of November 2021

 - As from 2020, you must explain in your research plan how your stated activity level is suited to the implementation of the research project.